Damzwan/sketchmate/docs/DRAW_ENGINE.md

   separately so a long move doesn't invalidate the empty span between them.
 - **Payload compaction.** Pencil and watercolor strokes serialize a delta-encoded, rounded `compressedTrace` and drop the raw `path`.
-A live watercolor stroke also retains only that numeric trace, not a second `Point[]` graph beside its expanded Fabric path.
+A live pencil stroke also keeps its resident render geometry in typed arrays rather than Fabric command arrays.
+A live watercolor stroke retains only its numeric trace beside its expanded Fabric path, not a second `Point[]` graph.
 - **Autosave snapshot.** Autosave serializes the live scene once in short time slices and persists that detached JSON directly.
 It does not clone every Fabric object or rebuild a second `StaticCanvas` for the draft thumbnail.